-Notes: The table displays the simulated percent change in price, profit, and consumer surplus due to a merger between each of the four retailers and retailer C. The top panel reports the counterfactual estimates comparing pre-merger outcomes to post-merger outcomes assuming simultaneous Bertrand price-setting behavior.
-The bottom panel reports the counterfactual estimates comparing pre-merger outcomes to post-merger outcomes assuming algorithmic competition.
+Notes: Table displays the simulated percent change in price, profit, and consumer surplus due to a merger between each of the four retailers and retailer C. The first five columns report the counterfactual estimates comparing pre-merger outcomes compare to post-merger outcomes assuming simultaneous Bertrand price-setting behavior.
+The final five columns report the counterfactual estimates compare to post-merger outcomes assuming pre-merger outcomes compare to post-merger outcomes assuming pre-merger outcomes compare to post-merger outcomes assuming algorithmic competition.

-us to consider mergers with faster firms (A and B) and slower firms (D and E).
-Table 6 presents the percent change in price, profits, and consumer surplus under the assumption of simultaneous Bertrand price-setting behavior and under the assumption of competition in pricing algorithms.
-The table shows that the price effects for the merging firm are exacerbated under algorithmic competition.
+surplus under the assumption of simultaneous Bertrand price-setting behavior and under the assumption of competition in pricing algorithms.
+Thte table shows that the price effects for the merging firm are exacerbated under algorithmic competition.
 Prices for the merged firm increase by an average of 10.9 percent under algorithmic competition, compared to 5.6 percent under simultaneous Bertrand.
 Similarly, the merger with algorithmic competition yields greater increases in average market prices and a larger reduction in consumer surplus.